Six Weeks Post-Op: Your Amoena Bra Fitting Guide

 The last thing you'll want to think about when choosing both a bra and a prosthetic breast is the shape of your breasts.
 Be realistic as you look at yourself in your mastectomy bra as you decide if both breasts look like they should.

-As you age, your breasts become fattier and less muscular.
+As you age, your breasts become fatter and less muscular.
 This is what causes them to become more elongated over time.
 You want to ensure your prosthetic breast reflects your real one to avoid dissymmetry.

 Ready to Buy an Amoena Mastectomy Bra?